Identifying Inclusions of Specific Gems

 Beryl and Tourmaline

-Both beryl and tourmaline develop hollow, or “growth” tubes.
-The gem cutter sees many more of these than the gemologist does, as most are cut away.
-While they begin hollow, the tubes may later be filled with opaque, white minerals later, as the crystal develops.
+Both beryl and tourmaline develop hollow or “growth” tubes.
+Gem cutters see many more of these than gemologists do, since they cut away most of these inclusions.
+While these tubes begin hollow, they may be filled with opaque, white minerals later, as the crystal develops.

-Growth tubes are easy to distinguish from other inclusions.
-Their sides are even and they run straight for a considerable distance.
-When these inclusions are present, you can assume that the gem is most likely a beryl, tourmaline, or possibly a spodumene.
-The refractive index will separate these minerals.
+You can easily distinguish growth tubes from other inclusions.
+They have even sides and run straight for considerable distances.
+When present, you can assume these inclusions indicate a gem is most likely a beryl, tourmaline, or possibly spodumene.
+A refractive index (RI) reading can then distinguish these minerals.

 Silk in Hexagonal Patterns